 Download or post to University computers, or transport across University networks, material that is illegal, proprietary, in violation of University contracts, or otherwise is damaging to the institution, for example, launching a computer virus, distributing pornography via the web, or posting a University site-licensed program to a public bulletin board; Other examples include information dealing with cults or the occult, hacking, hate speech, nudism and naturalism, peer to peer file sharing, adult pornography, sexual orientation, and weapons.
 Alleged violations of this type can be reported directly to MIS.
 If the person responsible is not affiliated with the University, or cannot be identified, the incident should still be reported to MIS.
 Harass or threaten classes of individuals; Alleged violations of this type can be reported directly to the Human Resources Office.
-If the person responsible is not affiliated with the University, the incident should be reported to the site that provides the individual with Internet access.
+If the person responsible is not affiliated with Internet access.
 If it is not possible to identify the origin, contact MIS for assistance.
 Save electronic copies of anything that can be used as evidence.